zulip/zulip/docs/documentation/api.md

 These sections should almost always contain a link to the documentation of the relevant feature in `/help/`.

-We plan to migrate to storing this description content in the `description` field in `zulip.yaml`; currently, the `description` section in `zulip.yaml` is not used for anything.
+The description content is stored in the `description` field in the `zulip.yaml` file; which is then taken and displayed under each endpoint.

 ### Usage examples